arthurborgesdev/zssn/README.md

 		"inventory": ["Water", "Food", "Ammunition"]
 	}
 ```
-Upon registration of the survivor, the system set the "inventoryLocked" property to **false**:
+Upon registration of the survivor, the system will set the "inventoryLocked" property to **false**:
 ```
 	{
 		"inventoryLocked": false
 	}
 ```

 **Update survivor location**

 method: PUT (update)